 Link building is something which is particularly useful when it comes to building a brand for several reasons; the main reason is that links – particularly when they come from a more well-known source, bring traffic.
-Traffic means an increase in Google search results, which in turn means the brand is better known.
+Traffic means an increase in Google search results, which in turn means your brand becomes more visible.

 Set up a blog and generate expert content

-A blog is another useful way of building a brand, and in some ways, it dovetails with the link-building process itself.
-By setting up a blog, the business or people running it can use the blog to promote the brand; they can do this by using the blog as a means to interview people within the business itself, to highlight the specifics of the business processes, and also potentially to highlight other products and brands, in the hope that the favour will be reciprocated.
+A blog is another useful way of building a brand.
+By setting up a blog, the business or people running it can use the blog to promote the brand.
+They can do this by using the blog as a means to interview people within the business itself, to highlight the specifics of the business processes, and also potentially to highlight other products and brands.
 The use of SEO is also helpful when it comes to improving search results in Google.

 Social media to engage with your audience

 Social media is something which is becoming more and more popular as a tool for marketing and branding.
-Most, if not all, of the population spends time on social media, and so it is a good way for companies to engage with their audience, and continue the process of associating their brand with the needed goods and services.
+Most people spend time on social media.
+This is a good platform for companies to engage with their audience.
 Social media is also useful for its ability to engage with people beyond the obvious – having someone like or share something on social media means that it is now visible to everyone who is connected to them, and the networking continues beyond that.

 Reviews and a brand image

-Reviews are always important to a business, as they are the key to having a good reputation, and one of the ways to appear in Google search results.
-Encouraging people to leave reviews – making it easy for them to do so by providing a variety of ways for them to leave reviews over and above the normal review sites which exist – is a good way of building brand image in people’s minds, as the reviews will be more easily seen, and be an indicator of the company’s success in their own field.
+Reviews are always important to a business.
+They are the key to having a good reputation, and one of the ways to appear in Google search results.
+Encourage people to leave reviews.
+Make it easy for them to do so by providing a variety of ways for them to leave reviews over and above the normal review sites which exist.
+This is a good way of building brand image in people’s minds.